D00253579/ServerSideDevelopment_CA3/README.md

 Stackoverflow (2023) How to delete a foreign key constraint in Laravel? [online].
 Available at: https://stackoverflow.com/questions/55677896/how-to-delete-a-foreign-key-constraint-in-laravel [accessed 9 May 2024].
 ```

-Seeding: https://laracoding.com/seeding-after-migrating-in-laravel/ Date: 20 Jan 2024 Author: Johan van den Broek

-How to use carbon: https://www.digitalocean.com/community/tutorials/easier-datetime-in-laravel-and-php-with-carbon Date: 7th may 2021 Author: Chris Sev

-3 pages: Home Page, Studio Page and character page, split them into sections and have a create character in character page.

 Created our own style sheet called "MainStyles.css"
 Also using tailwind for css.